brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

   # ...
 ```

-Note that the number of stages must divide the number of GPUs.
+In this context, a *stage* is simply an independent pipeline, and the number of stages tells the number of pipelines to run in parallel, i.e. it must divide the number of GPUs.
 Now we expose the pipeline parallelism in our model by creating a method a new model `GPTlitePipe` that inherits from `GPTlite` and includes the method `to_layers()` that returns the sequence of actions to be executed.
 Note that `to_layers()` follows the same order as the `forward` pass of `GPTlite`, and that `self.blocks` is of type `nn.Sequential`:

 ```python
 ### gptlite.py